nfranel/grb-COMCUBE-simu/README.md

     - launch_bkg_sim.py    simulate the background for different latitudes, altitudes and for a specific satellite geometry
     - launch_mu100_sim.py  simulate the mu100 and effective area for different declination and right ascension of detection for a specific satellite geometry
     - launch_sim_time.py   simulate the GRB simulations
+  - find_detector.cxx and Makefile are the c++ program used to obtain the detector of interaction for an event, and its associated makefile.
+This uses megalib classes and has been done using the standalone example given by megalib.
+    - The makefile compiles this program everytime the analysis is launched using the command "make -f Makefile PRG=find_detector".
+The executable is created in $(MEGALIB)/bin and is usable using "find_detector" in a terminal if megalib is sourced.
+    - This program uses megalib classes then it is necessary to have megalib sourced while using this analysis tool

 - the folder bkg
   - contains information about the background